Umuzi-org/ACN-syllabus/content/language-agnostic/validate-id-number/_index.md

 ```
 function validate_phone_number(phone_number){
-    if phone number doesnt start with 27:
+    if the phone number doesnt start with +27:
-        throw error
+        throw an error
-    if phone number isnt the right length:
+    if the phone number is not the right length:
-        throw error
+        throw an error
-    if phone number contains characters that aren't numbers:
+    if the phone number contains characters that aren't numbers:
-        throw error
+        throw an error

     return "phone number is valid"
 }